Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Mitigating Catastrophic Forgetting by Freezing Conflicting Parameters

-Since conflicting neurons are responsible for catastrophic forgetting, a natural question arises: can catastrophic forgetting be avoided by freezing conflicting neurons and training only collaborative neurons?
-We refer to this learning paradigm as \textbf{C}ollaborative \textbf{N}euron \textbf{L}earning (CNL).
+Since Conflicting Parameters are responsible for forgetting, a natural question arises: can forgetting be mitigated by freezing Conflicting Parameters and training only Collaborative Parameters?
+We refer to this learning paradigm as \textbf{Collaborative Parameter Learning} (CPL).